 So, what’s the score?

 Of course, this is your decision.
-But if I look at it objectively, I can do a lot more with my money by increasing the robustness of my home security with an alarm system and other home upgrades.
-Investing on an ultimate home defense gun would also be a good idea to protect yourself and your loved ones.
-You can even add motion sensor to light to enhance your security system at night.
-You can also choose among the best cellular security camera to monitor your home and capture the footage of the bad guys who might want to break into your home.
+But if I look at it objectively, I can do a lot more with my money by increasing the robustness of my home security with home security systems comparison) an alarm system (check out this home security systems comparison) and other DIY home security tips.
+Investing in the best home defense guns would also be a good idea to protect yourself and your loved ones.
+You can even add motion lights to enhance your security system at night.
+You can also choose among the best home security camera systems to monitor your home and capture the footage of the bad guys who might want to break into your home.